MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 |`[Settings] Priority=Default  [Default] CustomWizardSelectionProfile=CustomWizard`|

 ####  <a name="Database"></a> Database
  The property that specifies the database to be used for querying property values from columns in the table specified in the **Table** property.
 The database resides on the computer specified in the **SQLServer** property.
-The instance of Microsoft SQL Server® on the computer is specified in the **Instance** property.
+The instance of Microsoft SQL Server&reg; on the computer is specified in the **Instance** property.

 |**Property configured by**|||**Property applies to**||
 |-|-|-|-|-|